toyamagu-2021/argocd-mcp-server/README.md

 - `sync_application` - Trigger a sync operation for an application with optional prune and dry-run modes
 - `refresh_application` - Refresh application state from the git repository
 - `delete_application` - Delete an ArgoCD application with optional cascade control
+- `terminate_operation` - Terminate the currently running operation (sync, refresh, etc.) on an application

 ### ApplicationSet Management
 - `list_applicationset` - List ArgoCD ApplicationSets with optional filtering